When looking at smart sprinkler controllers, two of the most popular options on Amazon are Orbit B-Hyve vs Rachio.

 The only difference in this category is that Rachio works with many third-party wireless or wired sensors, while the Orbit B-Hyve works with only the Orbit Wireless Rain/Freeze sensor.

 - HomeKit integration was announced at CES 2018.
-No updates since that time, but it should be added soon.
+No updates since that time, so I wouldn’t get my hopes up.

 - No other smart home integrations or IFTTT at this time